-Note, in particular, that a Mann iteration can start at any initial point (not just $0$) which might look irrelevant in cases where the function of interest is known exactly, but it will be extremely useful when moving to a setting in which the function of interest can only be approximated.
+Note that the iteration can start at any point (not just $0$).
+This might look irrelevant in cases where the function of interest is known exactly, but it will be extremely useful when it can only be approximated.

-Intuitively, when trying to approximate the smallest fixpoint, Condition~\eqref{eq:beta-condition-1} makes sure that dampening eventually reduces -- meaning that, in the long run, when we are close to the smallest fixpoint of $f$, we stay close to it.
-On the other hand, Condition~\eqref{eq:beta-condition-2} makes sure that at any point there is still enough ``dampening power'' left to correct a possible over-approximation.
-In the exact case, when $f_n = f$ for all $n$, this is needed for the iteration to be convergent for \emph{all} initial points, in particular those over-approximating $\mu f$.
-In the approximated case, when $(f_n)$ only converges to $f$, dampening will be indispensable since over-approximations could also be introduced along the way.
+Intuitively, when trying to approximate the least fixpoint, Condition~\eqref{eq:beta-condition-1} ensures that dampening eventually reduces -- meaning that, in the long run, when we are close to the least fixpoint of $f$, we stay close to it.
+On the other hand, Condition~\eqref{eq:beta-condition-2} guarantees that at any stage there is still enough ``dampening power'' left to correct possible over-approximations.
+In the exact case, when $f_n = f$ for all $n$, this is needed for the iteration to be convergent for \emph{all} initial points.
+In the approximated case, when $(f_n)$ converges to $f$, dampening will be indispensable since over-approximations at some components can be introduced along the way.

 Conditions~\eqref{eq:beta-condition-1} and \eqref{eq:beta-condition-2} are indeed necessary as shown by the examples below:

 \begin{itemize} \item for $f\colon [0,1]\to[0,1]$, $x\mapsto1$ and $x_0\in X$ arbitrary, we have